symfony/symfony-docs/book/service_container.rst

    The Symfony2 service container also supports "setter injection" as well as "property injection".

-Making references optional
+Making References Optional
 --------------------------

-As we have seen above, you can easily tell the container how to create your whole object tree, including all references.

-However, imagine one of your services has an optional dependency - this means that the dependency is not required for your service to work properly.

-Using the example above will not work as these references are always required to exist in the container - otherwise, an exception will be thrown.
-But with the following syntax, you can modify this example and specify this reference to be optional.
-The container will then inject it, if it exists; otherwise, it will just ignore it.
+Sometimes, one of your services may have an optional dependency, meaning that the dependency is not required for your service to work properly.
+In the example above, the ``my_mailer`` service *must* exist, otherwise an exception will be thrown.
+By modifying the ``newsletter_manager`` service definition, you can make this reference optional.
+The container will then inject it if it exists and do nothing if it doesn't:

-The following is an excerpt from the example above, however slightly modified to make references
-optional:

 .. configuration-block::